xxfoundation/web-explorer/src/pages/glossary/glossary.md

 - Blocks are produced in a chained manner, i.e., they always contain a reference to the parent block.
 This relationship is denoted using arrows, for example B1 is the parent of B2: B1 ← B2.
 - A block is considered **_finalized_** on average after having a chain of 2 blocks created that reference it.
 Example: considering the chain of blocks B1 ← B2 ← B3, B1 will be finalized after B3 is produced.
 - An **Era** is a period of **24 hours** during which there is a specific set of active validators.
 That same set cannot change while in an Era.
-- An **Epoch** is a period of **8 hours**, which means that there are 3 Epochs per Era.
-Epochs are a period of time only relevant to the consensus protocol, which are out of scope for this Glossary.

 \
 &nbsp;